 I found out it's really hard to do this and take pictures at the same time, so you'll have to forgive me.
 But I think you get the drift.

 If you've got a Frydaddy, use it.
 Best invention ever for frying Klejner.
 Dump them into the hot oil and fry them til they're golden brown.
 You'll need to turn them over once or twice so that they cook evenly.
-Then take them out and drain them either on a rack or use my trick of coffee filters.
+Then take them out and drain them either on a rack or use my trick, and drain them on coffee filters.